tmadruga/Flix/README.md

 The following **additional** features are implemented:

+- [x] Changed colors of details page and edited format to increase readability
-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ]

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Inserting a scroll bar to the details page so that the description does not have to be squished into a certain UILabel 2.

 ## Video Walkthrough